Iridar/WOTCIridarAppearanceManager/WOTCIridarAppearanceManager/ReadMe.txt

 https://creativecommons.org/licenses/by/4.0/

 [WOTC] Iridar's Appearance Manager

 This mod adds new functionality to Character Pool and new robust interface to manage units' appearance, as well as an automated Uniform Manager.
-Take a look at the introduction video for instructions, or go here for the full explanation of mod's mechanics.
+Take a look at the introduction video for a brief overview, or go here for the full explanation of mod's functions.

 [h1]New Soldier Customization UI[/h1]
 [list]
 [*] New "Manage Appearance" screen.
 Allows copying units' entire or partial appearance onto other units, as well as quickly importing soldier appearance from Character Pool or Memorial, or putting uniforms on soldiers.
-You can also make sweeping changes to your entire squad, barracks or Character Pool.
-This can be used, for example, to quickly set the same camouflage for the entire squad.
+You can also make sweeping changes to your entire Squad, Barracks or Character Pool.
+This can be used, for example, to quickly set the same camouflage for the entire Squad.
 [*] New "Stored Appearance" screen.
 Allows viewing, "equipping" and deleting stored soldier appearance for each armor they have ever equipped.[/list]

 [h1]Character Pool Changes[/h1]